Online Sorting and Translational Packing of Convex Polygons

-$^\ast$ Anders Aamand is funded by a DFF-International Postdoc Grant from the Independent Research Fund Denmark.
-Mikkel Abrahamsen and Lorenzo Beretta are part of Basic Algorithms Research Copenhagen (BARC), supported by the VILLUM Foundation grant 16582.
+$^\dagger$ Anders Aamand is funded by the DFF-International Postdoc Grant 0164-00022B from the Independent Research Fund Denmark.
+Anders Aamand, Mikkel Abrahamsen, and Lorenzo Beretta are part of Basic Algorithms Research Copenhagen (BARC), supported by the VILLUM Foundation grant 16582.
+Mikkel Abrahamsen is supported by Starting Grant 1054-00032B from the Independent Research Fund Denmark under the Sapere Aude research career programme.
 Lorenzo Beretta receives funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~801199.
-Linda Kleist was able to visit BARC by the support of a postdoc fellowship of the German Academic Exchange Service (DAAD).}
+Linda Kleist was able to visit BARC by the support of a postdoc fellowship of the German Academic Exchange Service (DAAD).} \fi